 In addition to the Free Port at Changi Airport, Singapore also offers gold storage at The Reserve, a facility recently built by local precious metals dealer Silver Bullion.
 The Reserve is capable of storing up to 15,000 tonnes (about 482 million troy ounces) in silver – 60% of the annual world production – and 50 tonnes of gold.

-The physical allocation of gold in investment portfolios has been growing in Singapore, which has led to a growth in the number of companies setting up bullion operations in Singapore.
-Using the country as a base, they are able to leverage its infrastructure and geographical location to expand into Asia Pacific markets, and benefit from the lack of foreign exchange and capital restrictions, as well as the availability of several tax incentives.
+The physical allocation of gold in investment portfolios has also been growing in Singapore, which has led to a growth in the number of companies setting up bullion operations in Singapore.
+Using the country as a base, they are able to leverage its infrastructure and geographical location to expand into Asia Pacific markets and benefit from the lack of foreign exchange and capital restrictions, as well as the availability of several tax incentives.